-You will find these widths are on par with the likes of Rogue, Vulcan, and pretty much everyone that stays current with new designs.
+You will find these widths to be on par with the likes of Rogue, Vulcan, and pretty much any manufacturer that stays current with new designs.
 Older design plates like the original HGs and many of the box-store brands are still significantly thicker, which of course reduces how much weight you can stick on the bar, and how many plates you can fit on storage horns.

 The plates look really nice.
-They are clean, the raised lettering looks professional and attractive, and they look great on the bar.
+They are clean, the raised lettering looks professional, and they look great on the bar.
 It turned out their slightly unique look didn’t really amount to much of a difference between other major brands; except for one thing.

-Sadly American Barbell opted to leave the bevel off of the edges of these plates, and while this looks fancy, it makes the heavy plates very difficult to pick up when they are lying flat on the floor.
+Sadly American Barbell opted to leave the bevel off of the edges of these plates, and while this looks fancy, it makes the heavy plates very difficult to pick up when they’re lying flat on the ground.
 Not really a huge deal, but kind of annoying when you’re tired and just wanting to get through it, and having to fight with a 45 or 55-pound plate on the ground.

 Very minimal bounce when dropped – pretty standard stuff.

 You will be hard pressed to ever destroy a heavy bumper plate (25-pound+) whether it’s an American Barbell bumper, Rogue bumper, Vulcan bumper, whatever – they last practically forever.
-I mean yes, destruction of a bumper is conceivable in a busy CrossFit box or commercial gym setting, but incredibly unlikely in a garage gym.
+I mean yes destruction of a bumper is conceivable in a busy CrossFit box or global gym setting, but incredibly unlikely in a garage gym.

 However, issues with 10-pound and 15-pound plates are far more common.
-Matter of fact, damage to these thinner plates is quite likely if you use them as technique plates; that is, dropping a bar loaded with only these light plates from the hips or an overhead position.
+Matter of fact, damage to these thinner plates is quite likely if you use them as technique plates.
+That is, by dropping a bar loaded with only these light plates from the hips or an overhead position.

-That said, there are a handful of basic bumper plate manufacturers that make ultra durable 10’s and 15’s that can shrug off that kind of abuse for longer, but the American Barbell Sports are not one of those plates.
-The lighter Sport plates are very “standard”.
-They have no extra durability features built into them that allow for technique refinement or newbie training.
+That said, there are a handful of basic bumper plate manufacturers that make ultra durable 10’s and 15’s that can shrug off that kind of abuse for longer, but the AB Sports are not one of those plates.
+The lighter Sport plates are very standard; they have no extra durability features built into them that allow for technique refinement or newbie training.

 This is a non-issue for the majority of people as anyone with even a moderate amount of weightlifting experience will not be snatching or cleaning with less than 25’s on each side, and those are the only two lifts that end with a free-falling bar.
 The AB Sports are a great plate at a fantastic price, and so long as you’re not the one who wants to toss around 10’s these plates will last forever.

 American Barbell’s bumper warranty is 1-year, and it covers all plate sizes.
-1-year is a long time for 10’s and 15’s (6 months is standard), but it’s a short warranty on the 25’s and up (typically 3-years.)
-The important thing to note is that; like I mentioned previously; you won’t break the 25-55 pound plates, but you might break the 10-15 pound plates, so it’s still a good warranty overall.
+1-year is a long time for 10’s and 15’s (6 months is standard), but it’s a very short warranty on the 25’s and up (typically 3-years.)
+The important thing to note is that you won’t break the 25-55 pound plates, but you might break the 10-15 pound plates, so it’s still a good warranty overall.